patternfly/patternfly-elements/.changeset/core.md

   ElementInternals
-- ✨ Added `ScrollSpyController` which sets an attribute (`active` by default) on one of it's children when that child's `href` attribute is to a hash reference to an IDd heading on the page.
+- ✨ Added `ScrollSpyController` which sets an attribute (`active` by default) on one of it's children when that child's `href` attribute is to a hash reference to an ID'd heading on the page.
 - ✨ Added `RovingTabindexController` which  implements roving tabindex, as described in WAI-ARIA practices.
 Added `RovingTabindexController`.